Low Carb Anzac Biscuits

 - A pinch of salt

 - Preheat the oven to 175 C/340 F fan forced.

 - Melt the butter and the Erythritol in a medium sized saucepan on medium heat.
-Continue to heat until the butter starts to caramelize slightly, for approximately another 5 minutes.
-Turn the heat off and add the baking powder to the mixture, stirring until it is combined.
+Continue to simmer gently until the mixture starts to caramelize ever so slightly and becomes a light golden color.
+This should only take a couple of minutes.
+Watch constantly to ensure the mixture doesn't cook too much or burn, as different sweeteners react differently to heating and some can crystallize if heated too much .
+Remove the pan from the heat and add the baking soda to the mixture, stirring until it is combined.

-- Mix all of the dry ingredients together in a large mixing bowl.
-Stir through the butter mixture and add the egg and vanilla extract.
-Mix till well combined.
+- Mix the almond flour, coconut flour, desiccated coconut, almonds, baking powder and salt in a large mixing bowl.
+Stir through the slightly cooled butter mixture, egg and vanilla extract mixing until well combined.

 - Allow cookies to cool on the tray before moving to a cooling rack.
-Cookies will crispen up as they cool if you used Erythritol as the sweetener.
+Cookies will crisp up as they cool if you used Erythritol as the sweetener.

 - Store in an airtight container.